JavaScript is required to view this page.

 So common that it now has a term - "after-school restraint collapse", coined by counsellor and educator Andrea Loewen Nair.

-By the end of the day, containing all those big emotions can feel like a bubble that's ready to burst.
+After a busy day at daycare or school, children often view their parents as their safe zone, where they can release pent-up emotions.
+By the end of the day, containing all those big emotions can feel like a bubble that’s ready to burst, especially when they are extra tired.

 The behaviour can look different in different children, including: